mehta-a/UdacityDataAnalystNanoDegree/P7 - Udacity_AB_Testing/README.md

 ```

 + p-value = 0.0026 < alpha level = 0.025.
-+ Therefore, we agree with the initial hypothesis, that the data is statistically and practically significant.
++ Therefore, we agree with the initial hypothesis, that the data is statistically significant.

 Net Conversion: